SharonNg1029/SharonNg1029/README.md

 <br>

-**Open to internships, collaborations, or just chatting about code, games, or coffee! 🚀☕**
+**Open to internships, collaborations, or just chatting about code, games, or coffee!**

 <br>